 Yes, a better-insulated house costs more to build, but that's only half the equation.
 It also costs less to run, and added building costs can be instantly offset by savings in heating bills.
 So there is actually more money in your jeans at the end of every month, starting immediately, and tons waiting for you at the end of your mortgage.

 Our engineer, Denis Boyer, did a true cost comparison between homes built to meet code, and ones that perform several times better, and better is often cheaper.
 A bit cheaper in the short term, much cheaper in the long run.

-Source: Ecohome, feasibility study and implementation plan for a green home building on local resources, 34 pages.
-2013.
+Source: A 2013 Ecohome feasibility study and implementation plan for green home building in Quebec.
 The price of heating costs assumes baseboards and includes taxes.
 The cost of borrowing is assumed to be a mortgage at a rate of 3.94% for a down payment of $70,000 and a 25 year amortization.
-A lower interest rate or higher energy costs will have the effect of improving the economic advantage of a better-insulated home.
-Higher mortgage rates will have the opposite effect.
+A lower interest rate or higher energy costs will have the effect of improving the economic advantage of a better-insulated home, higher mortgage rates will have the opposite effect.
 Worthy of note: A well-insulated passively heated house will require less frequent injections of heat, making it possible to limit heating to off-peak hours with lower rates.

 So what's not to love?
 Why build a less comfortable, less durable and less efficient house if it's actually going to cost you more?
 Purely speculation on my part, but I think we assume that if it made THAT much sense then it would be the norm throughout the industry.

 Well, it does make that much sense - just not for large scale developers as they would have to eat the added cost of additional insulation and the homeowner would get the savings.